 Here are some quotes from the business case, with some key bits in bold: more

-Oxford's Magdalen Bridge is plausibly the second busiest cycle route in the United Kingdom; it is also one of the busiest bus routes in the country and a major walking route.
+Oxford's Magdalen Bridge is plausibly the second busiest cycle route and the busiest bus route in the United Kingdom; it is also a major pedestrian route.
 It is probably the most critical link in the city's transport system.

 Connecting Oxford is absolutely central to Oxford's transport future.
 The new county government had been quiet about it until recently, but has made a clear commitment to it in the last few months.
 It is unclear how much of the details on the old web site are still current, but some of my thoughts on how to prepare for Connecting Oxford follow.

 The Local Transport and Connectivity Plan (LTCP) adopted in October 2021 said:

 "Work on aspects of Connecting Oxford has already started.
 The aim is to have the workplace parking levy and traffic filters in place from 2023."

 And the lead request for funding in the Bus Services Improvement Plan (BSIP) is for the traffic filters in Connecting Oxford. more

 The designs proposed for Woodstock Rd will be a huge improvement for walking and cycling.